erikpukinskis/confgen/README.md

 - [ ] Add watch:test, watch:build, watch:generate, and watch commands
 - [ ] Include graphql.vscode-graphql extension when... well we don't have an apollo preset anymore, so just when we include codegen?
 - [ ] Add `"@typescript-eslint/no-floating-promises": ["error"]` and `"parserOptions": { "project": ["./tsconfig.json"] }` as needed
-- [ ] Enable `"typescript.tsserver.experimental.enableProjectDiagnostics": true`
+- [ ] Enable `"typescript.tsserver.experimental.enableProjectDiagnostics": true`?

 ### Might happen